Get personalized support for your family

 Parent Coaching participant

-Not only that but self-care allows you to model healthy behavior and coping skills for your son or daughter.
+Self-care allows you to model healthy behavior and coping skills for your son or daughter.
 For example, if you come home from work, tell your child that it was a really stressful day and then go for a walk or take a hot shower to relax, you are modeling a healthy way to deal with life’s challenges.

 Give it a try.
 Take a break from worrying.
 Try infusing your life with something positive on a daily basis for the next week.